 63% of property buyers made at least one offer on a property without paying a visit to the site first, and the trend seems likely to continue.
 This just goes on to show that proptech will soon revolutionize the industry and if you want to grow with the changing real estate landscape, you need to arm yourself with marketing tools that will make your business future-ready.

 To help you put your best leg forward as you grow your brand, we’ve put together some of the best tools to add to your real estate marketing lineup.
+Marketing can be a time-consuming affair, but using tools like InVideo for quickly editing your marketing videos or Sprout Social for managing your social media can save you plenty of time.
 If you’re a solo realtor or part of a realtor’s marketing team, these tools will help you market your services professionally and efficiently.

 Following are the categories of tools we’ll talk about: